TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

          location data of the page.
 This should be done with search-fields as this will carry the initial searching start point with.

-         **NOTE:** May be overridden by the property override feature of the formdata (see above)
+         **Note:** May be overridden by the property override feature of the formdata (see above)

-   Default

 .. container:: table-row